 Inpatient Rehabilitation Services

-At Northern Utah Rehabilitation Hospital, we provide inpatient rehabilitation to people recovering from disabling diseases and injuries, such as strokes, orthopedic, brain, and spinal cord injuries.
-In addition, we treat individuals who may have chronic illnesses such as cerebral palsy, ALS (Lou Gehrig’s Disease), multiple sclerosis or Parkinson’s disease.
+At Northern Utah Rehabilitation Hospital, we provide outpatient rehabilitation to people recovering from disabling diseases and injuries, such as those recovering from:

 We also treat individuals with: